 The topics I discuss on the Best Interest come with a huge disclaimer: results not guaranteed.
 Nothing is for certain.
-And that’s because the choices we make rarely guarantee an outcome, but instead change the likelihood(s) of outcome(s).
+And that’s because the choices we make rarely guarantee an outcome, but instead change the probability of outcomes.

 Many personal finance and FIRE aficionados are familiar with “The Trinity Study.“ In the study, some economists looked at large sets of historical data and concluded that an annual spending of 4% of your retirement nest egg is likely to be successful.
 By “success”, they mean “not run out of money over a 30-year retirement.”
 The market’s past ups and downs (mostly ups) suggest that 4% is likely a safe risk posture.
 Hence, you might have also heard “your retirement nest egg should be 25 times larger than your annual spending.”
 100%/4% = 25